Nebula Genomics DNA Report for Restless Leg Syndrome

 - Struggles with behavior and work performance (irritability, moodiness, difficulty concentrating, hyperactivity, etc.)

 Symptoms can be mild or severe.
 On the mild end, a person may experience symptoms only a few times a month.
 For others, they may be as persistent as every night.
 In the most severe cases, the symptoms can affect the arms or other parts of the body.

 In most cases, the cause of restless leg syndrome is unknown.
 In most cases diagnosed before the age of 40, there appears to be a hereditary component.

-Overall, the symptoms are associated with the basal ganglia, the part of the brain that controls movement.
+Overall, doctors associate the symptoms with the the central nervous system, especially the basal ganglia, the part of the brain that controls movement.
 Low iron levels may be the main cause through disruption of the chemical dopamine, which can result in involuntary movement, such as that seen with this condition.
-Other movement disorders, such as diabetes, multiple sclerosis, rheumatoid arthritis, and Parkinson’s disease, also increase the risk of developing restless leg syndrome.
+Other movement disorders, such as diabetes, rheumatoid arthritis, and Parkinson’s disease, also increase the risk of developing restless leg syndrome.

 - Kidney failure and hemodialysis